-In accordance with the Supporting Children with Medical Conditions Policy, written records will be kept of all medicines administered to pupils/students.

-Accurate record keeping will protect both staff and pupils/students and provide evidence that agreed procedures have been followed.
+Written records will be kept of all medicines administered to pupils/students.Accurate record keeping will protect both staff and pupils/students and provide evidence that agreed procedures have been followed.

 8. Training

 Staff will be trained in a timely manner to assist with a child's return to school.